-Melrose is well served by public transport, with regular bus services to and from a number of towns in the Scottish Borders.
-Connections are available to Edinburgh, Carlisle, Berwick-upon-Tweed and beyond.
-The Border Weaver hop-on hop-off bus service links Tweedbank railway station with settlements and visitor attractions (including Abbotsford) in the central Borders, through March to November.
+Melrose is well served by public transport, with rail services from Tweedbank station close by and regular bus services to and from a number of towns in the Scottish Borders with connections available to Edinburgh, Berwick-upon-Tweed and Carlisle.
+The Border Weaver hop-on hop-off bus service links Tweedbank station with local settlements in the Central Borders.